Nobtronix/PCBlib/README.md

 ## How to Download

-    -On the repository's main page, you’ll see  a green button labeled "Code".
+- On the repository's main page, you’ll see  a green button labeled "Code".
 Click it.
-    -In the dropdown menu, select "Download ZIP".
+- In the dropdown menu, select "Download ZIP".
 This will download the entire repository as a ZIP file to your computer.
-    -Once downloaded, go to your downloads folder, and extract the ZIP file to access the repository files.
+- Once downloaded, go to your downloads folder, and extract the ZIP file to access the repository files.

 ## License